-1.0 PURPOSE
+1.0 Purpose

-This document sets forth the investment policy ("Policy") for the Illinois Growth and Innovation Fund ("ILGIF") of the Office of the Illinois State Treasurer ("Treasurer's Office").
+This document sets forth the investment policy ("Policy") for the Illinois Growth and Innovation Fund ("ILGIF") of the Office of the Illinois State Treasurer ("Treasurer").

-The purpose of the Policy is to ensure that the Treasurer's Office, the ILGIF Advisory Council ("Advisory Council"), as well as any contractors the Treasurer's Office retains to provide services related to ILGIF, take prudent, measured, effective actions while supporting ILGIF.
+The purpose of the Policy is to ensure that the Treasurer and any contractors the Treasurer retains to provide services related to ILGIF, take prudent, measured, effective actions while supporting ILGIF.
 Specifically, this Policy addresses the following key areas:

-- a) The investment objectives and underlying investment strategy of ILGIF; - b) General parameters for the investment of assets in ILGIF; - c) The roles and responsibilities of the Treasurer's Office and any contractors retained that provide services related to ILGIF; and - d) The processes for the performance evaluation of contractors who provide investment, administrative, advisory, and/or reporting services to the Treasurer's Office for ILGIF.
+- a) The investment objectives and underlying investment strategy of ILGIF; - b) General parameters for the investment of assets in ILGIF; - c) The roles and responsibilities of the Treasurer and any contractors retained that provide services related to ILGIF; and - d) The processes for the performance evaluation of contractors who provide investment, administrative, advisory, and/or reporting services to the Treasurer for ILGIF.